thisisevilevil/evilevil365/_posts/2024-09-27-Windows11_24H2_NotableThings.md

 In the meantime, if you still need it you can still manually enable it with the following command: `DISM /Online /Add-Capability /CapabilityName:WMIC~~~~​`

-VBScript support is getting the same treatment, albeit there is still time to migrate to different solutions.
+>Note: VBScript support is getting the same treatment, albeit there is still time to migrate to different solutions.
 See [this article for more details](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/vbscript-deprecation-timelines-and-next-steps/ba-p/4148301)

 ![WMIC](/assets/images/2024-09-27-Win11_24H2_NotableThings/WMIC_Deprecated.png?raw=true "WMIC Deprecated")